WebShells/WS-OSPOS-Installer/README.md

 This file is for installing OSPOS on any hosting account using cPanel as a control panel with Shell Access.

+## Please make sure you run it in $HOME directory.

 .
 Cleans up Installation directory ( from previous installations )

 .
 Downloads latest released project files